Dharani-Mediwave/node-crud-api/README.md

 # Go into the repository
 $ cd node-crud-api
-$ create env file in root folder
+$ Create an env file in the root folder
-$ add database name and your postgres password in env
+$ Add your database name and your Postgres password in the env

 # Install dependencies
 $ npm install

-# For run the application
+# To run the application
 $ npm start

 ```